MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ## FAQ

-### Is this content pack going to be available through purchase or will it be free?
+### Is this template app going to be available through purchase or will it be free?

-The content pack is available to all customers free of charge.
-You need to [sign up for the free Power BI service](https://go.microsoft.com/fwlink/p/?linkid=845347) to connect to the content pack.
-You can also customize the dashboards and reports with the free Power BI service.
+The template app requires at least 1 user with PowerBI Pro license to install to your organization.
+After that it can be distributed to other users with PowerBI free license in the organization.

 To share the dashboards with others, both the user who is sharing and the user the dashboard is shared with must have Power BI Pro or Power BI Premium.

 ### Who can connect to Microsoft 365 usage analytics?

-You have to be either a **global administrator**, **report reader**, **Exchange administrator**, **Skype for Business administrator**, or **SharePoint administrator**  in order to establish the connection to the content pack.
+You have to be either a **global administrator**, **report reader**, **Exchange administrator**, **Skype for Business administrator**, or **SharePoint administrator**  in order to establish the connection to the template app.
 See [About admin roles](../add-users/about-admin-roles.md) for more information.

 ### Who can customize the usage analytics dashboards and reports?

-Only the user who made the initial connection to the content pack can customize the dashboard or create new reports in the Power BI web interface.
+Only the user who made the initial connection to the template app can customize the dashboard or create new reports in the Power BI web interface.
 See [Customizing the reports in Microsoft 365 usage analytics](customize-reports.md) for instructions.

 ### Can I only customize the dashboards and reports from the Power BI web interface?